 Objective 27.B.
 Provide safety improvements on local streets and Highways

 Policy 27.B.1.
-Support efforts to connect Lower Rock Creek Road to Crowley Lake Drive south of Tom's Place, and eliminate the US 395 intersection.
+Support efforts to connect Lower Rock Creek Road to Crowley Lake Drive south of Tom's Place and eliminate the US 395 intersection.

 Action 27.B.1.a.
 Pursue a paved trail from Tom’s Place to Lower Rock Creek Road to provide non-motorized safety benefits if the road realignment proves infeasible or cannot be implemented in a reasonable time frame.